ClevelandClinicQHS/sociome/README.md

 ![](https://raw.githubusercontent.com/NikKrieger/sociome/master/figures/delmarva_viridis.png)

-### Demonstration of the relative nature of ADIs, using custom reference areas
+### Demonstration of the relative nature of ADIs, using custom reference populations

 The code below calculates and maps ADIs for Ohio counties.